digdir/dialogporten/README.md

 Refer to the existing infrastructure definitions as templates for creating new components.

+#### Deploying a new infrastructure environment

+A few resources need to be created before we can apply the Bicep to create the main resources.

+The resources refer to a `source key vault` in order to fetch necessary secrets and store them in the key vault for the environment.
+An `ssh`-key is also needed for the `ssh-jumper` used to access the resources in Azure within the `vnet`.

+Use the following steps:

+- Ensure a `source key vault` exist for the new environment.
+Either create a new key vault or use an existing key vault.
+Currently, two key vaults exist for our environments.
+One in the test subscription used by Test and Staging, and one in our Production subscription which Production uses.
+Ensure you add the necessary secrets that should be used by the new environment.
+Read here to learn about secret convention [Configuration Guide](docs/Configuration.md).
+Ensure also that the key vault has the following enabled: `Azure Resource Manager for template deployment`.

+- Ensure that a role assignment `Key Vault Secrets User` and `Contributer`(should be inherited) is added for the service principal used by the Github Entra Application.

+- Create an SSH key in Azure and discard of the private key.
+We will use the `az cli` to access the virtual machine so storing the `ssh key` is only a security risk.

+- Create a new environment in Github and add the following secrets: `AZURE_CLIENT_ID`, `AZURE_SOURCE_KEY_VAULT_NAME`, `AZURE_SOURCE_KEY_VAULT_RESOURCE_GROUP`, `AZURE_SOURCE_KEY_VAULT_SUBSCRIPTION_ID`, `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID` and `AZURE_SOURCE_KEY_VAULT_SSH_JUMPER_SSH_PUBLIC_KEY`

+- Add a new file for the environment `.azure/infrastructure/<env>.bicepparam`. `<env>` must match the environment created in Github.

+- Add the new environment in the `dispatch-infrastructure.yml` list of environments.

+- Run the github action `Dispatch infrastructure` with the `version` you want to deploy and `environment`.
+All the resources in `.azure/infrastructure/main.bicep` should now be created.

+- (The github action might need to restart because of a timeout when creating Redis).

 #### Connecting to resources in Azure

 There is a `ssh-jumper` virtual machine deployed with the infrastructure.
 This can be used to create a `ssh`-tunnel into the `vnet`.
 Use one of the following methods to gain access to resources within the `vnet`: